ArcticEcho/ChatExchange.Net/README.md

-This project is being  moved to [StackExchange.Net](https://github.com/ArcticEcho/StackExchange/tree/master).
-StackExchange.Net will still offer chat functionality, but also aims to add suport for other common non-chat tasks.
+This project is being  moved to [StackExchange](https://github.com/ArcticEcho/StackExchange/tree/master).
+StackExchange will still offer chat functionality, but also aims to add support for other common non-chat tasks.